-When you start with your first bin, make sure to always have 50% greens, like your branches and leaves and 50% browns, aka your food scraps.
-Remember not to put any meat or dairy or even bread into your compost as this will attract rodents, and doesn’t break down as well.
-Also, be mindful when you add new food scraps to your compost to add it to the middle and allow air to the mix (but only if you want to become a pro).
+When you start with your first bin, make sure to always have 50% greens, like your branches and leaves, and 50% browns, aka your food scraps.
+Remember not to put any meat or dairy or even bread into your compost as this will attract rodents and doesn’t break down as well.
+Be mindful when you add new food scraps to your compost to add it to the middle and allow air to the mix (but only if you want to become a pro).
 That’s it.

 Once your first bin is full, let it sit and move over to the next one.
-After 6-8 months you can use your compost and mix it in with your soil to fertilize your garden or flowers, or for general healthy soils.
+After 6-8 months, you can use your compost and mix it with your soil to fertilize your garden or flowers or general healthy soils.

 Use the Share Waste App and make friends with people who don’t have a compost bin.

 - It can smell a little bit, so don’t have it right near your home.